Who should get an RV inspection?

 How long after the inspection will I receive my report?

-You will get a call after the inspection is completed with an initial assessment.
 You will receive your inspection report by the end of the next business day.